Use DDEV for local development

 To connect DDEV with your Platform.sh account, use a Platform.sh API token.

-Create an API token in the Console.
+First create an API token in the Console.

-Add the token to your DDEV configuration.
+Then add the token to your DDEV configuration.
 You can do so globally (easiest for most people):

 ddev config global --web-environment-add=PLATFORMSH_CLI_TOKEN=API_TOKEN

 You can also add the token only to the project:

 The best way to connect your local DDEV to your Platform.sh project is through the Platform.sh DDEV add-on.
 To add it, run the following command:

 Answer the interactive prompts with your project ID and the name of the environment to pull data from.

 With the add-on, you can now run

 ddev platform <command> from your computer without needing to install the Platform.sh CLI.